Website icon Xpert.Digital

 Truck solar carport system

-A 2016 study by the Fraunhofer Institute for Solar Energy Systems ISE showed that investments in solar parking spaces pay for themselves within six to eight years.
-The study came to the conclusion that the cost of building a solar parking lot with an area of 10,000 square meters is around 1.5 million euros.
-The annual operating costs are around 50,000 euros.
-At an electricity price of 12 cents per kilowatt hour, the parking lot would generate around 120,000 kilowatt hours of electricity annually and thus generate around 14,400 euros in annual income.
-The Fraunhofer study came to the conclusion that the investment in a solar parking space pays for itself within six to eight years.
+A 2016 study by the Fraunhofer Institute for Solar Energy Systems ISE showed that investments in solar parking lots pay for themselves within six to eight years.
+The study concluded that the cost of constructing a 10,000-square-meter solar parking lot is approximately €1.5 million.
+Annual operating costs are around €50,000.
+At an electricity price of 12 cents per kilowatt-hour, the parking lot would generate approximately 120,000 kilowatt-hours of electricity annually, thus generating around €14,400 in revenue.
+The Fraunhofer study concluded that the investment in a solar parking lot pays for itself within six to eight years.

-About the studies:
+Regarding the studies:

 Konrad Wolfenstein